Portagoras/Mythical-Java-Wrapper/README.md

 This Wrapper works asynchronous to maximise speed and performance.
 It was build for the current state of the API which might change in the future, so I suggest always using the latest release.

+Note: There will be an update soon, which will change how the library works, by adding a non Async function pair.